 You can simply unclog your blocked kitchen sink using simple tools.
 You’ll only need a plumber’s snake and a plunger to get the job done.
 These two tools can clear most drain clogs.

-Our emergency plumber Sydney team have put together these steps to follow when unclogging a blocked sink:
+Our plumbing team has put together these steps to follow when unclogging a blocked sink.
+You can contact our plumber online for any questions or queries you may have.

 Have the Required Tools Ready